Unvanquished 0.55: Awesomeness has arrived

 The 0.54 version already delivered the ability to give “/tactic” commands to bots using the in-game console, we may see a user interface coming for that in future release.
 By playing on custom servers you may notice bots with new abilities, like them knowing how to use their jetpack!
 In future releases we may also include new maps and texture sets in the official game.
 Such maps are playable for a very long time and are very popular, and we may promote them to becoming official assets one day.

-One thought on “Unvanquished 0.55: Awesomeness has arrived”
+2 thoughts on “Unvanquished 0.55: Awesomeness has arrived”